NRCHKB/node-red-contrib-homekit-bridged/README.md

 ### Docker

-You can also pull a [docker image](https://hub.docker.com/r/raymondmm/node-red-homekit/) containing everything needed to get started, thanks to [raymondmm (Raymond Mouthaan)](https://github.com/RaymondMouthaan).
+You can also pull a [docker image](https://hub.docker.com/r/raymondmm/node-red-homekit/) containing everything needed to get started, thanks to [Raymond Mouthaan](https://github.com/RaymondMouthaan).

 Please see instructions on Docker Hub.